By Cory Warren

-When you bring your new rescue dog home, the most important thing to do is NOT remind her of his potentially difficult past.
-It’s a new day and her new amazing life starts today.
+When you bring your new rescue dog home, the most important thing to do is NOT remind them of their potentially difficult past.
+It’s a new day and their new amazing life starts today.

 That said, you must provide structure to any new household dog.
-Make sure you start her off in a crate so they begin to learn this structure.
-Crates help dogs feel more secure early on and will keep her (and your home) safe!
+Make sure you start your dog off in a crate so they begin to learn this structure.
+Crates help dogs feel more secure early on and will keep your pet (and your home) safe!

-A dog that came from a shelter or rescue and was probably crated or, at least, confined to a kennel.
+A dog that came from a shelter or rescue was probably crated or at least confined to a kennel.
 Immediately opening your entire home and yard to the dog gives too much freedom, too fast.
-That freedom is often confusing, and the dog will inevitably chew on something or pee or poop in the house — and, as a result, lose that freedom before he’s able to benefit from it.
+That freedom is often confusing, and the dog will inevitably chew on something or pee or poop in the house — and, as a result, lose that freedom before they're able to benefit from it.

-I like to think of starting the dog off in my home with the limited freedom she had at the shelter, so I put her in a crate.
-Then I open up their world a little at a time, eventually giving her all the freedom he desires.
+I like to think of starting the dog off in my home with the limited freedom they had at the shelter, so I put them in a crate.
+Then I open up their world a little at a time, eventually giving them all the freedom they desire.

-When she’s not with me, walking, training or engaging, she has his little spot where she's safe and content.
-In the crate, give your dog chew toys, a bed and a safe space where no one will bother her — no children, people, other dogs, or cats.
+When the dog is not with me, walking, training or engaging, they have their own little spot where they are safe and content.
+In the crate, give your dog chew toys, a bed and a safe space where no one will bother them — no children, people, other dogs, or cats.
 No one!

 I also like to hand feed new dogs, whether they’re puppies or adult dogs, for at least a few meals.
 I want the dog to know that I am the bringer of everything good.
 Remember, only adults (and not young children) should do this.
 Also, make sure to check with the shelter or rescue to make sure the dog doesn’t have any food resource issues.

 If there are other dogs in the house, I introduce them slowly and always on leash on a walk before entering the home.
 Remember, your current dog comes first!
-The new dog goes to the bottom of the ladder no matter how sad her story.
-This structure will benefit both dogs and will help the new dog grow into her position in your pack.
+The new dog goes to the bottom of the ladder no matter how sad their story.
+This structure will benefit both dogs and will help the new dog grow into their position.

-Welcome your rescue dog to your home by giving them every opportunity to forget where she came from and think only about the great life she’s landed by being your new best friend.
+Welcome your rescue dog to your home by giving them every opportunity to forget where they came from and think only about the great life they've landed by being your new best friend.